iBlockAPI/API-Docs/source/bitcoin.rst

 getRawMemPool
 ```````````
-Returns all transaction ids in memory pool as a json array of string transaction ids
+Returns all transaction ids in memory pool as a json array of string transaction ids.

-Hint: use getmempoolentry to fetch a specific transaction from the mempool
+Hint: use getmempoolentry to fetch a specific transaction from the mempool.

 Definition::